fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   Holmes is a co-founder of Fight for the Future.
 He also co-founded [Miro][tc2], [Open Congress][tc1], and [Amara][hw1], and ran online campaigns for the [FSF][hw2].

+---

 ![Evan Greer][eg0]
 : ### Evan Greer

   #### Campaign Director

-  [Evan][eg1] is our campaign director and joined our team after years traveling internationally as a professional musician and workshop facilitator.
-She’s been organizing creative campaigns for more than a decade and helped found [Rising Tide North America][eg2] and [Free Tarek][eg3].
+  [Evan][eg1] is our campaign director and joined our team after years traveling internationally as a professional musician.
+She’s been organizing creative campaigns for more than a decade and helped found [Rising Tide NA][eg2] and [Free Tarek][eg3].

+---

 ![Sarah Roth-Gaudette](/img/page/aboutus/teampic/sarah.png)
 : ### Sarah Roth-Gaudette